alt-cs-lab/pedagogical-vscode/docs/adding-debugger-support.md

 In this document, we will try adding support for debugging Java files using [Microsoft's Debugger for Java extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug).

-> If you plan on adding/updating debugger support to this extension, I recommend you follow this guide from start to finish!
+> I know this guide looks like a wall of text, but if you plan on adding/updating debugger support to this extension, I recommend you follow this from start to finish!
 You can start by removing the existing Java support.
 To do that:
+>
 > 1. Navigate to `packages/webview-ui/src/features/sessions/debugSessions`
 > 2. Delete the `java` folder
 > 3. Modify the `sessionClassByDebugType` object in `index.ts`: